 Top Risks of Eye Infection

 While millions of people safely use contact lenses daily, there is a potential risk for eye infection.
-These risks are greatly reduced by exercising proper contact lens care.
-Eye infections with contact lens use may occur from:
+These risks are greatly reduced by proper contact lens use.
+Contact-related eye infections may occur from:

 Again, simply practicing safe contact lens care can greatly reduce the risk of infection.
 While there is no way to completely prevent infection, taking good care of your lenses comes pretty close.